DaluS/CHIMES/README.md

 # HOW TO WRITE A MODEL

-There are many ways to write a model in **pygemmes**, and one might fit your project better than other ones.
+There are many ways to write a model in **CHIMES**, and one might fit your project better than other ones.
 As there are already some stuff coded, you should always have an eye on :
     * Existing models ( list can be obtained using `pgm.get_available_models` or in `_models\model_*.py`
     * Existing fields ( list can be obtained using `pgm.get_available_fields` or in `_models\_def_fields.py`